Hexenlied

 Michael KELLY, Bluebeard or Female curiosity: When pensive I thought of my love

 The music of this dramatic play by George Colman the younger was written by Irish composer Michael Kelly, better known as a leading Mozart tenor of the age, and it premiered in 1798 at the Theatre Royal Drury Lane.
-It is based on the French folktale of the same name by Charles Perrault, and French 18th Century composer Grétry’s Raoul Barbe-Bleue
+It is based on the French folktale of the same name by Charles Perrault, and French 18th Century composer Grétry’s Raoul Barbe-Bleue.

 The lovers Selim and Fatima are betrothed to marry each other, but Fatima’s father Ibrahim forces her to marry Abomelique (Bluebeard), to improve his class standing and for money.
 They get married, and before the wedding night, Abomelique says he has to leave, giving her all the keys to the rooms in the castle for her to explore and have access to.
 He includes keys to the Blue Chamber, telling her she can enter all rooms except this one, under death punishment.
 While this is happening, Selim tries to find a way to get her back by forming an army.
 Meanwhile, Fatima is encouraged by her sister, Irene, to enter the Blue Chamber.
 There, she finds a tomb and the corpses of Bluebeard’s dead wives.
 When Bluebeard comes back and sees the broken key of the Blue Chamber, he knows she opened the room.
 He threatens to kill her, but she asks for some time to pray.
 Selim arrives in time to save her and kill Bluebeard.
 Selim and Fatima are reunited.